Zafuzi/enso/README.txt

 -------------------- --------------------

-           Meteor Micro Server
+                  ENSO

 -------------------- --------------------

 - about -
-A simple server that uses meteor.js
+A simple server that uses meteor.js, I use this as a starter for my meteor projects

 - why -
-Because I can, and I kind of like meteor when you take out all the fluff
+Because I can

 - how -
  - clone this repo